Packet Capture Improvements

-Soracom Peek is a managed packet capture service which collects the IP packets of traffic from devices that use Soracom Air for Cellular SIM cards.
+Soracom Peek is a managed packet capture service which collects the IP packets of traffic from devices that use Soracom Air for Cellular SIMs.
 Peek gives you the ability to inspect the network behavior of your devices, even if your device or server doesn't support packet capturing.
 Peek allows you to capture packets quickly and easily, without setting up any servers to mirror or inspect traffic.

 Peek provides a simple and secure way to capture packets, and can be used in many situations where you are typically unable to inspect your devices network behavior:

 - Troubleshoot abnormal device behavior - If your device suddenly stops communicating with your server, or behaves abnormally, using Peek to capture packets will allow you to inspect the network traffic between cellular and IP networks and understand whether a problem occured on the device or cellular network (if a packet never arrived), or afterwards (if a packet arrived but doesn't make it to your server).